BIMIB-DISCo/VERSO/README.md

 VERSO STEP #2 is provided as a Python script which employs the SCANPY suite of tools: https://scanpy.readthedocs.io/en/stable/

 ## RUNNING
-To run the tools for VERSO STEP #2 please go to the folder: https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_2 and refer to the related readme, which include instructions and guidelines.
+To run the tools for **VERSO STEP #2** please go to the folder: https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_2 and refer to the related readme, which includes instructions and guidelines.

+# CONTACTS
 Please feel free to contact us if you have problems running our tool at daniele.ramazzotti1@gmail.com or d.maspero@campus.unimib.it.